evoila/osb-backup-agent/README.md

 ### Trigger Restore Body ###
 Please note that objects in the parameters object can not have nested objects, arrays, lists, maps and so on inside.
-Only use simple types here as these values will be set as environment variables for the shell scripts to work with.
-Furthermore will the compression field default to false, if no explicit value is present.
+Only use simple types here as these values will be set as environment variables for the shell scripts to work with. **Be aware that the parameters are logged on the console of the agent!
+Do not use sensitive data, if you do not want to have it logged!**
+Furthermore will the compression and skipStorage fields default to false, if no explicit value is present.

 #### S3
 ```json